ngx-kit/ngx-kit/packages/evo/dialog/README.md

-# Modal component for Angular
+# Angular Dialog Service

+Provides logic for handling dialogs in your app.

+No view components here.